top of page

 I was allowed to take a picture of my leaf and had it independently translated.

-It had been written down, in ancient Tamil, which is like Latin to modern day English.
+It was written in ancient Tamil, similar to Latin in modern-day English.

 They were not reading my mind.